What is a Static IP Address? was last modified: July 12th, 2016 by Albert

 A dynamic IP address is typically used for computers that will only be logging in temporary.
 A dynamic IP address means that the IP address assigned to the computer are generated every time a new session begins so there are no consistency in the IP addresses as opposed to its static counterpart.
 Its one advantage is that since it generates IP address it has fewer limitations than the static method.
 Every time a computer start a new session online it can generate a different IP address to assign to that computer.

-Colocation America recommends having a static IP address for your dedicated servers.
-The benefits of static IP address provides you with the most secure and stable connection to the internet.
+Colocation America recommends having a static IP for your dedicated servers.
+The benefits provide you with the most secure and stable connection to the internet.
 IP Connectivity is what most of our clients look for when they sign up for our services and a static IP address will help provide a stable connection for any server.
 Having a dynamic IP address for your dedicated server can also put it at risk from spammers that can take advantage of having so many IP addresses being generated.
-Secure and dedicated static IP addresses will prevent spammers from ruining your reputation.
+Secure and dedicated static IP will prevent spammers from ruining your reputation.
 Also with a static IP address you can be secure in building up your websites internet presence without worrying about losing its place in the virtual world.

 Those who take the bus or train everyday to work know the feeling.
 Your packed in with a bunch of strangers, it stinks, it’s noisy, it’s not a pleasant time.
 Plus, you clutch to your belongings for the fear of theft is present.

 Using a shared IP address is similar to that feeling.
 You’re crammed into this IP block with other strangers and you have little idea what they’re doing, but whatever they are doing is rubbing off on your.

 Now imagine you have your own car to commute.
 It’s shiny, fast, spacious, and your belongings are behind lock and key.

 Just from the eye test, having your own car to commute seems like the better option, right?